Product OS··12 min read

 • Repair history log — a persistent record of what has been done to this specific unit, useful for resale, insurance, and ongoing service

-This is where the atoms and bits divide becomes relevant.
+This is where the atoms and bits divide becomes commercially significant.
 The physical product is fixed at manufacture.
-The digital layer above it — the scan destination, the guides, the parts links — can be updated the moment a new issue is identified, a better guide is written, or a supply chain change affects part availability.
+The digital layer — the scan destination, the guides, the parts links — can be updated the moment a new issue is identified or a supply chain change affects part availability.
 You are not reprinting manuals.
 You are updating a record.
+Because repairability is a mandatory DPP data field, manufacturers who build this as a unified system — product identity, DPP fields, repair data, parts links — satisfy multiple regulatory requirements from a single source of truth.

 Competitors and Alternatives